Regional Chief Marlene Poitras

 Chief Sinclair is a well connected and regarded member of the Opaskwayak Cree Nation (OCN, Manitoba) and co-chair of Manitoba’s Northern Economic Development Strategy.
 As a Director at NAC, Chief Sinclair works to deepen the company’s relationship with Canada’s First Nations while linking economic development and partnerships opportunities with Indigenous communities to create new employment opportunities in Canada’s evolving Cannabis industry to First Nation members.
 Since 2002, he has worked with aboriginal groups focused on corporate development for major natural resource projects related to hydro, mining, oil and gas.

-Chief Isadore Day is from Serpent River First Nation, Ontario, which is located in the North Channel of Lake Huron.
-Born in Elliot Lake and raised in the North, Regional Chief Isadore Day worked in construction, commercial fishing, and in the social services setting.
-Regional Chief Day’s post-secondary education consists of Social Work, Business and Public Administration and Governance.
+Former Chief Isadore Day is from Serpent River First Nation, Ontario, which is located in the North Channel of Lake Huron.
+Born in Elliot Lake and raised in the North, Former Chief Isadore Day worked in construction, commercial fishing, and in the social services setting.
+Former Chief Isadore Day’s post-secondary education consists of Social Work, Business and Public Administration and Governance.
 He and his partner Angela raise their girls in the North and are committed to ensuring that the North remains a key grounding in their children’s lives.
 He is strong in his commitments to his community and all Treaty regions.

 Tsuut’ina First Nation Councilor & Treaty Consultant